-Your job as a PM: Building product is all about making trade offs.
-The best trade off decisions are made by someone with the sound knowledge of effort vs value.
+Your job as a PM: Building product is all about making trade-offs.
+The best trade-off decisions are made by someone with the sound knowledge of effort vs value.
 As product managers — we know zero about effort.
 Our job here is to bring the knowledge of the value and frequency of use cases.
-Working with design in journey mapping and building a shared understanding for what journeys we are optimising for and why.
+Working with design in journey mapping and building a shared understanding of what journeys we are optimising for and why.
 Equip them so they know where best to focus their time.

 5. An overflowing cup of quick wins

 Every time I’ve said (or heard a product manager) use the phrase “quick win”, I cringe.
 I immediately think of a snake oil salesman.
 We’re always on the hunt for something to deliver customer value quickly, at a low cost.

 There are two parts of this equation that make this work: First you have to understand the value, and second, you need to know what is low hanging engineering work.

 Your job as a PM: Instead of spending your time trying to identify these quick wins, spend more of your time building a shared understanding of what customer value is.
 What’s the outcome your customers are trying to achieve?
 Let the product engineers, who spend most of their day living in the code, identify the low hanging fruit — they’ll do a much better job than we will.